-The celebration of the Easter week including the following Sunday – called Easter Octave – is attested very early and first testimonies come from the 3rd / 4th centuries.
+The celebration of the Easter week including the following Sunday – called Easter Octave – is attested very early and the first testimonies come from the 3rd / 4th centuries.
 The chronology of John’s gospel provides scriptural support (John 20:19-20 talks about an apparition of Jesus on the eighth day).
-The pilgrim Egeria reports that the Christian community in Jerusalem used to commemorate the resurrection of Christ for eight days by celebrating liturgy in the Ascension Church and by going in procession to the Resurrection Church.
+The pilgrim Egeria reports that the Christian community in Jerusalem used to commemorate the resurrection of Christ for eight days by celebrating the liturgy in the Ascension Church and by going in procession to the Resurrection Church.
 These celebrations included readings from the gospels about the apparitions of the Risen Christ.

 BAPTISMAL INSTRUCTIONS AND RENEWAL OF BAPTISM

 Easter week received a particular emphasis as a result of the celebration of baptism during the Easter Vigil.
 The daily celebration of the Eucharist included instructions for the newly baptized and gradual introduction in the understanding of the sacraments received during the Easter vigil.
 These instructions are called mystagogical catechesis and many of them have been preserved.
 The most famous ones are those from bishop Cyril from Jerusalem (+387).

 The newly baptized would not take bath for one week after Easter and they would wear their white albs until the Sunday after Easter.
 Thus the whole week was called White Week (hebdomada in albis) and the Sunday after Easter when the newly baptized put the white garments aside was called White Sunday (Dominica in albis).